-Cultural Capital & Festival City: Pulsing with cultural and arts events, Edmonton is known for its lengthy roster of festivals, foodie culture, eclectic neighbourhoods, and superb museums.
+Cultural Capital and Festival City: Pulsing with cultural and arts events, Edmonton is known for its lengthy roster of festivals, foodie culture, eclectic neighbourhoods, and superb museums.
 Edmonton was named by National Geographic as one of the world’s top 10 summer cities in 2015!

-River Valley: Edmonton’s downtown overlooks the city’s greatest asset--the North Saskatchewan River Valley.
+River Valley: Edmonton’s downtown overlooks the city’s greatest asset--the North Saskatchewan river valley.
 18,000 acres of biking, hiking, skiing, and walking trails run through the city along the edges of the North Saskatchewan River.
 Edmonton has the longest interlinked stretch of urban parkland in North America--bigger than Stanley Park in Vancouver or Central Park in New York.

-Sports & Fitness: Edmonton is home to several professional sports teams, including the Edmonton Oilers and Edmonton Eskimos.
+Sports and Fitness: Edmonton is home to several professional sports teams, including the Edmonton Oilers and Edmonton Eskimos.
 Edmonton hosts major international competitions, like the FIFA Women’s World Cup 2015.
 Edmonton has world-class athletics facilities like the Royal Glenora Club, Kinsmen Sports Centre, the City of Edmonton’s recreation centres, and Rogers Place.

 Shopping: Edmonton features fabulous shopping, from hip boutique stores along Whyte Avenue to West Edmonton Mall, one of the world’s largest shopping complexes spanning 48 city blocks with more than 800 stores and attractions.
-Edmonton is also known for its numerous farmers markets, Night Market, and crafts fairs.
+Edmonton is also known for its numerous farmers markets, Night Market, and craft fairs.